 The universe had a beginning, and from that, we can determine logically that a powerful, intelligent being existed first.
 See for yourself...

-In other words, this argument, popularised by William Lane Craig, is that everything which came into existence must have been made to by something else, as things do not appear from nothing.
+In other words, this argument, popularized by William Lane Craig, is that everything which came into existence must have been made to by something else, as things do not appear from nothing.
 Nothing by definition does not have any power to create (see below).
 Since most people agree that the universe had a beginning, something made it.
 Yet there must be something which simply exists and was not created, since and endless chain of creation makes no sense.
 Indeed, something that was there before the universe did not begin to exist; it always existed.

 The above is a powerful argument, but modern people often still believe they have found a way of escape: with enough time, surely something can be made from nothing, right?
 Wrong.
 We understand that one thing could be endowed with the power to create another thing.
 However, nothing has no power.
 It is not that it has very little power; it has none.
 What can arise when there is no force to make it and no power to give it?